webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Cyphers/Poison-for-Your-Daughter.md

 ---
 aliases:
   - Poison for Your Daughter
 tags:
   - Compendium/CSRD/en/Cyphers
   - Cypher
   - Cypher/Fairy-Tale
+title: Poison for Your Daughter
+collection: Cyphers
+kind: Compendium
 ---
 ## Poison for Your Daughter
 >[!info] Stats
 > **Level:** 1d6+2